benkiefer/generic-email-service/README.md

  - Property descriptions
  - End to end integration tests at the container level

-##Generating the Client Beans
+##Generating the Client

-The simplest way to create the client is to use the custom namespace provided.
+The simplest way to create the client is to use the custom namespace provided in your XML application context.

     <email:client
         destination="myQueueName"